garrandall/popular-music-data/tracks/my-sh-t-a-boogie-wit-da-hoodie.md

 That's a dub nigga
 All about my f, can't put water over blood nigga
 Trust me it get ugly
-If i wasn't getting money
+If I wasn't getting money
 Would you still want me
-If i told you i was broke would you stop actin' funny This is all i every wanted you can't take from me
+If I told you I was broke would you stop actin' funny This is all I every wanted you can't take from me

 Now every time they play this song she say
 "This my shit"
 See the flick of my wrist
-And i she know wassup
+And I she know wassup
 Baby this is my shit
 See the flick of my wrist